Networked Sensing with AI-Empowered Interference Management: Exploiting Macro-Diversity and Array Gain in Perceptive Mobile Networks: System Model and Two-stage Sensing

 \section{System Model and Two-stage Sensing}

 Consider a PMN where passive TMTs are deployed over conventional cellular networks for sensing purposes, as illustrated in Fig. \ref{fig_systemstructure}.
 Assume that the BSs and TMTs are equipped with $N_T$ and $N_R$ antennas, respectively.
+All the TMTs are connected with the data center on the base stations (BSs) through low latency links to achieve clock synchronization, which is an inherent challenge for networked sensing due to the distributed nature of the network \cite{9540344}.
 The objective in this paper is to detect whether a target is present at a given location.
-Note that the adding of the TMTs saves the need for full-duplex operation, while the protocol and algorithms proposed in this paper are valid for other PMN architectures, such as those using full-duplex BSs and RRUs as the SNs.
+Note that the addition of the TMTs saves the need for full-duplex operation, while the protocol and algorithms proposed in this paper are valid for other PMN architectures, such as those using full-duplex BSs and RRUs as the SNs.
+The target is assumed to be point-like and static or slow-moving, which is known as the Swerling I model \cite{9052470}, where the Doppler effect is neglected.
+The target detection problem is formulated as a hypothesis testing between $\mathcal{H}_0$ (target absence) and $\mathcal{H}_1$ (target presence) and achieved by a likelihood ratio test \cite{1263229,4101326}.
+The decision statistic requires the statistical information of the clutter to construct the probability density function for both the clutter-alone case ($\mathcal{H}_0$) and the signal-plus-clutter case ($\mathcal{H}_1$).

-In order to achieve radar sensing without disturbing the communication users, we propose a two-stage protocol as illustrated in Fig. \ref{fig_framestructure}.
-Note that the normal communication service is not affected by sensing, which only happens in the downlink time.
-In particular, the downlink time is divided into two periods, i.e., the EE period and TS period.
-During the EE period, BSs not only serve the communication users but also send radar signal for EE, while the radar detection is jointly achieved by multiple TMTs in the TS period, also based on communication signals.
+To achieve target detection in PMNs, we propose a two-stage protocol as illustrated in Fig. \ref{fig_framestructure}.
+Note that the normal communication service is not affected by sensing, which only happens in the downlink.
+In particular, the downlink time is divided into two periods, i.e., the CE period and TS period.
+BSs only serve the communication users during the CE period, while the radar detection is jointly achieved by multiple TMTs in the TS period.
 In the following, we explain the detailed operations of the two periods, respectively.